noahjahn/bagels/README.md

 # Dockerized 🥯 Bagels - TUI Expense Tracker

-The [Bagels](https://github.com/EnhancedJax/Bagels) TUI setup to be run locally with Docker (so you don't need python or uv installed)
+The [Bagels](https://github.com/EnhancedJax/Bagels) TUI setup to be run locally with Docker (so you don't need `python` or `uv` installed)

 ## Requirements

-1. Github public repository read-only PAT (here are the steps if you don't have one already)
+1. GitHub public repository read-only PAT (here are the steps if you don't have one already)

    1. In GitHub under settings > developer settings > personal access tokens > fine-grained tokens
    2. Generate a new token